looeee/discoverthreejs-site/markdown/book/first-steps/load-models.md

 ### Medium

 1. Add a `<button>` element with the text _Switch Focus_.
 Whenever you click this button, the camera should focus on the next bird.
-You can implement this however you like, but, if you want to do it in keeping with our work so far, you should set up the buttons inside _**main.js**_ and then {{< link path="/book/first-steps/world-app/#the-world-interface" title="expand the World class interface" >}} with a method to move focus onto the next bird.
+You can implement this however you like, but, if you want to do it in keeping with our work so far, you should set up the buttons inside _**main.js**_ and then [expand the World class interface]({{< relref "/book/first-steps/world-app#the-world-interface" >}} "expand the World class interface") with a method to move focus onto the next bird.
 You can call this method `World.focusNext` or something similar.

 {{% /aside %}}